-These cookie cups have it all.
+These chocolate chip cookie cups have it all.

 The dough is made with browned butter, studded with mini chocolate chips, and the centers are stuffed with melted chocolate lava.
 Yes please.

 The cookie cups are made in one bowl, you don’t need a mixer, you don’t have to chill the dough, and because they’re baked in a muffin pan you don’t have to worry about spreading like you do with cookies baked on a baking sheet.

 They’re soft, slightly chewy, buttery, and just melt in your mouth.
 The nutty, rich flavor of the browned butter elevates them to another realm.
 I don’t know why I ever make cookies without it.

 To make the lava cookie cups, you’ll need:

 - Unsalted butter

 - Baking soda

 First, you’ll need to brown the butter.
 It’s incredibly simple to do, but you’ll need to watch it like a hawk as butter can go from being perfectly browned to burnt in about 2 seconds.